uml-hci/comp5270-s25/syllabus.md

 ### Late submissions

 All assignments are due at 11:59pm Eastern Time on the day of the deadline unless otherwise specified.
 Deadlines in this course are structured to teach and reinforce specific concepts at specific times, help you make gradual and iterative progress on your final project, and balance out my grading load.
-I expect you to turn all of your work in on time, and it’s in your best interests to do so.
-If there are circumstances that prevent you from being able to turn in an assignment on time, contact me as soon as possible.
+I expect you to turn all of your work in on time, and it’s in your best interest to do so.

+UMass Lowell students have a lot going on, and sometimes “life happens”.
+If you need more time on an assignment and you (1) explain your reason well, (2) communicate with me about it at least a few days ahead of the deadline, and (3) have not made a habit of asking for extensions, I will do my best to work with you.
+Work that is submitted late without prior approval will receive a grade penalty of 5% per day late.

 ### Regrades